Understanding the Planning Act 2008 process

 The next step in the third runway process is a Government-led public consultation on a draft NPS for airports.
 The Government published its draft Airports National Policy statement (NPS) on 2nd February 2017 and launched a 16 week period of public consultation, running until 25 May 2017.
 It sets out the need for additional airport capacity, while explaining why the Government believes that this should be delivered by a north-west runway at Heathrow.
 You can read the draft NPS here.

 The consultation includes a series of 20 local events, available for members of the public to attend.
-For more information on how to respond to the consultation, the events, and who to contact if you have any questions about the consultation, please visit the Government’s consultation website here.
+Full details of these events are available here.
+For more information on how to respond to the consultation, including who to contact if you have any questions about the consultation, please visit the Government’s consultation website here.